-The objective of the GridPACKTM toolkit project is to develop a framework to support the rapid development of power grid applications capable of running on high performance computing architectures (HPC) with high levels of performance and scalability.
+The objective of the GridPACKTM toolkit project is to provide a framework to support the rapid development of power grid applications capable of running on high performance computing architectures (HPC) with high levels of performance and scalability.
 The toolkit allows power system engineers to focus on developing working applications from their models without getting bogged down in the details of decomposing the computation across multiple processors, managing data transfers between processors, working out index transformations between power grid networks and the matrices generated by different power applications, and managing input and output.
-GridPACKTM is being designed to encapsulate as much of the book-keeping required to set up HPC applications as possible in high-level programming abstractions that allow developers to concentrate on the physics and mathematics of their problems.
+GridPACK is being designed to encapsulate as much of the book-keeping required to set up HPC applications as possible using high-level programming abstractions that allow developers to concentrate on the physics and mathematics of their problems.

-This document summarizes the overall design of the GridPACKTM framework and provides a detailed description of its components.
-The initial focus of the GridPACKTM design analysis was to target four power grid applications and to identify common features that span multiple applications as candidates for inclusion in a framework.
-This analysis included a breakdown of the application into phases and identification within each phase of the functionality required to complete them.
-The four applications originally targeted within this project were power flow simulations, contingency analysis, state estimation and dynamic simulation.
-The remainder of this document will describe the functionality incorporated into the GridPACKTM framework to support multiple power grid applications.
+This document summarizes the overall design of the GridPACK framework and provides a detailed description of its components.
+The remainder of this document will describe the functionality incorporated into the GridPACK framework to support multiple power grid applications.
 The framework will continue to evolve as more real-world experience can be incorporated into the design process but many base classes that have already been identified that are capable of supporting a range of applications.